 Head lice infections are becoming a growing, worldwide problem, especially among primary school children.
-Many topical over the counter products have been developed to address this issue.
-But man-made chemicals are not as effective as they were before.
+Many topical over-the-counter products have been developed to address this issue.
+But manufactured chemicals are not as effective as they were before.
 Lice have now developed a stronger resistance to these synthetics.

 Peppermint Oil for the Hair – Looking at Plant Extracts for Long-Term Solutions

 One alternative is to use plant extracts instead.
 The active agents found in these sources consist of more than one type of molecule, not just one.
 This makes it harder to form resistance to them.